Shopping is a big part of the holiday season, but it doesn't all end on December 25th.

 - Anything else that is Christmas themed!

-Knowing that people will be in the store, they first start with creating isles, typically in the back or sides of the story, with all the leftover Christmas stuff at a discounted rate.
+Seek out the special aisles (typically in the back or sides of the store) the retailer has set up with leftover Christmas stuff at a discounted rate.
 While the rate may vary, some items are marked 25% off and sometimes 50% off.

-Clothing stores, appliance stores, and electronics are often sold at discounted rates – sometimes lower than before Christmas – with special incentives.
+Stores also look to entice shoppers to grab a few other things.
+Clothing, appliances, and electronics are often sold at discounted rates – sometimes even lower than before Christmas – with special incentives.

 What to Shop For: